fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 pass or fail, the original unpatched is restored, undoing everything changed

-Chapter 4.
+Lab 4.
 Builtin Fixtures • 88

 by the patch.
 It’s all very hand-wavy until we jump into some examples.
 After